canonical/fetch-service/docs/reference/sdist.rst

 Rejection reasons
 -----------------

-A sdist file can be rejected for the following reasons, in addition to internal or environment errors:
+An sdist file can be rejected for the following reasons, in addition to internal or environment errors:

-* sdist file is corrupted or has missing elements
+* sdist file is corrupted or has missing elements.

 Extracted metadata
 ------------------